YuunoKun/scratchone/README.md

 Temp link: http://scratchone.me

-If the like does not work, then the server should be offline.
+If the link does not work, then the server should be offline.